 The NAHL and its network of staff, governors and coaches have built up great relationships with the NCAA, College Hockey Inc., the ACHA, as well as, all the college institutions and their scouts and coaches.

-In 2014, the NAHL also introduced the Future Prospects Tournaments.
+In 2014, the NAHL also introduced the Future Prospects Tournaments and Combines.
 The purpose of these events are to introduce younger prospects to junior hockey, as well as stress, the importance of education to pursue their future academic and hockey dreams.
-Many families that attend the NAHL Future Prospects Tournament weekend experience are brand new to the benefits and process of junior hockey in North America.
+Many families that attend the NAHL Future Prospects Tournament and Combines weekend experience are brand new to the benefits and process of junior hockey in North America.

 More than 90 percent of college hockey players graduate with a college degree, setting themselves up for success after their hockey career.
 Each year men's Division I hockey programs award more than $30 million in scholarships, unquestionably the most significant education program in the sport.
 Hockey is also #1 among men's NCAA sports in graduation rate (92.1%)